nikolmichaelidou/project5Ver2/README.md

 ## Requirements

-The client is the head of IT and Innovation at Farmy & Foods, a company in the agricultural sector that produces and harvests different types of food. is requesting a dataset that:
+The client is the head of IT and Innovation at Farmy & Foods, a company in the agricultural sector that produces and harvests different types of food.
+The client is requesting a dataset that:

 * Visualize the difference between a healthy leaf from a leaf that contains powdery mildew.
 * Also, that predicts if a cherry tree leaf is healthy or has powdery mildew.